vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 In summary, Tangible uses a custom oracle solution.
 This allows them to inform the prices of their traded goods.
 Some details were also provided in the [Curve Gauge Proposal](https://gov.curve.fi/t/proposal-to-add-usdr-am3crv-to-the-curve-gauge-controller-polygon/8981): “_We have our own oracles for properties at the moment but are working with Chainlink to integrate, then true property valuations via 3rd party [Hometrack.com](http://hometrack.com/) can be reflected on a chain in Real Time so the treasury values and the collateralization ratio are up to date, this also allows for “minting on gains” to work more effectively in real-time._”

 A collaboration with Chainlink sounds promising.
 This would remove concern surrounding Tangible’s conflict of interest.
 However, using  Hometrack as the sole price authority moves the question of reliability to another single entity.
 While it’s definitely an improvement, it can’t guarantee that the oracle sources the actual liquidation price.

-### Governance Risk

-As of writing this report, Tangible has not introduced any elements of decentralized governance.
-The project is centrally controlled and developed by the founding team.
-There are no structures for the community to get involved or facilitate decentralized decision-making (i.e. no dedicated Discord channel, no forum, no governance constitution, or voting tools).
-The risks related to centralized governance, custody, and management were mentioned in the sections above.

 ### Depeg Risk